 The QC Completed status will be displayed in the QC Check page.

 Search Resource will be able to open the QC Report and respond to QC Observations made by the QC Verifier.

+DD Team Comment – Can you please develop format on how it would look like on the search resource screen.

 Search Resource will mark the Compliance Form as ‘completed’ and the Compliance Form will be moved to ‘Completed ICSFs’ page.